observablehq/plot/README.md

 * *diverging-pow* - like *pow*, but with a pivot; defaults to the *rdbu* scheme
 * *diverging-sqrt* - like *sqrt*, but with a pivot; defaults to the *rdbu* scheme
 * *diverging-symlog* - like *symlog*, but with a pivot; defaults to the *rdbu* scheme
+* *threshold* - given a *domain* of *n* = 1 or more values and a *range* of *n* + 1 colors, returns the *i*th color of the *range* for values that are smaller than the *i*th element of the domain.
+Returns the *n*th color for values above the highest threshold
+* *quantile* - given a number of *quantiles*, bins the channels into ordered *quantiles* having roughly the same number of values, then returns a threshold scale based on the bins’ limits

 Color scales support two additional options:

 * *scale*.**scheme** - a named color scheme in lieu of a range, such as *reds*
 * *scale*.**interpolate** - in conjunction with a range, how to interpolate colors

+For quantile color scales, the *scale*.scheme option is used in conjunction with *scale*.**quantiles**, which determines how many quantiles to compute, and thus the number of elements in the scale’s range; it defaults to 5 for quintiles.

 The following sequential scale schemes are supported for both quantitative and ordinal data: